 Danish police say the deadly mall shooting was apparently a random attack

-Four other people — two Danish and two Swedish citizens — were treated for gunshot wounds and were in critical but stable condition, Thomassen said.
-Several other people received minor injuries as they fled the shopping mall, he added.

-Thomassen said police had no indication that anyone helped the gunman, identified as a 22-year-old Dane.
-He said while the motive is unclear, there is nothing suggesting terrorism, and that the suspect would be arraigned later Monday on preliminary charges of murder.

-"There is nothing in our investigation, or the documents we have reviewed, or the things we have found, or the witnesses' statements we have gotten, that can substantiate that this is an act of terrorism," he said.
+"There is nothing in our investigation, or the documents we have reviewed, or the things we have found, or the witnesses' statements we have gotten, that can substantiate that this is an act of terrorism," said Thomassen, who previously identified the man as an "ethnic Dane," a phrase typically used to mean someone is white.

-He confirmed that the suspect was known to mental health services but provided no further information.

 Danish broadcaster TV2 published a grainy photo of the alleged gunman, a man wearing knee-length shorts, a vest or sleeveless shirt, and holding what appeared to be a rifle in his right hand.